 Conclusion on the overnight stay in Chiang Dao

 The small village near the city of Chiang Dao is definitely worth a visit.
 Even without an overnight stay, it is worth traveling for the incredible views that are offered here.
 Overnight stays are usually not possible during the rainy season anyway.
 It is advisable to have your own motor scooter for the journey, as this community is difficult to get to by public transport.
 From Chiang Mai you need about 3 hours to get to the remote village.
 It was an unforgettable experience for me to spend the night in a small wooden hut in the middle of the mountains.
 Certainly, you don’t get a lot of comfort here, but for this adventure it is worth breaking out of the comfort zone.
 Believe me, you won’t regret it.
 Not only the breathtaking landscape, the soothing silence and the refreshing mountain air will give you an unforgettable experience.
 Also, the originality and the renouncement of things that are self-evident to us make this trip a valuable experience.
-If you liked my post, please write me a comment here.
-If you have any questions, just contact me and I’ll be happy to help.
-Thank you for stopping by my travel blog.

 The references marked with an asterisk (*) are so-called commission links.
 If you click on such a referral link and buy something, I get a small commission from the provider.
 For you, the price does not change!
 I see it as a small thank you for my work and look forward to any support.